igorkry/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 ### Common

-If you are willing to run this sample having Kafka server running locally (default host/port is `localhost:9092`), the only thing you need to configure is set your JKool repository token in TNT4J configuration (file `tnt4j.properties`):
+If you are willing to run this sample having Kafka server running locally (default host/port is `localhost:9092`), the only thing you need to configure is set your jKool repository token in TNT4J configuration (file `tnt4j.properties`):
 ```properties
 event.sink.factory.Token: YOUR-TOKEN
 ```